SysBioChalmers/pan-cancer-GEMs/README.md

 metabolism, HMR2.0.
 The reference GEM was modified to include a cancer biomass equation and it is provided in this repository as "cHMR2.xml".

-These GEMs were reconstructed as part of a study published in bioRxiv (http://biorxiv.org/content/early/2016/04/26/050187), called "Pan-cancer analysis of the metabolic reaction network".
+These GEMs were reconstructed as part of the study: Gatto et al. (2019) "Pan-cancer analysis of the metabolic reaction network", Metabolic Engineering 57, January 2020, pp. 51-62 (https://doi.org/10.1016/j.ymben.2019.09.006).

 The first set is the discovery set and contains 917 GEMs.

 The second set is the validation set and contains 3933 GEMs.

 The reconstruction can be launched by running the script getINITmodelFromPostProbs.m.
 It depends on Raven 1.4 and Mosek 7,